 I am lean and effective in all my ways.
 I recognize the world has a need for the dandy, the bard, and the rogue as seen in my other Knight brothers, I am none of these.

 - Highly sexed

-Words are a waste of time; akin to making daisy chains in a field - quite useless in the final analysis.
-Deeds and action speak louder than words in superfluous meetings at high counsel.
+Words are a waste of time; akin to making daisy chains in a field – quite useless in the final analysis.
+Deeds and actions speak louder than words in superfluous meetings at high counsel.

 Although I have little use for talk, that does not mean I’m not thinking.
 On the contrary, I’m always thinking.
 I have strategy on top of strategy in my mind, all of them acting out in choreographed precision.
 My thoughts are like a well planned chess game.
 Sharp, accurate, and poised (five steps ahead) for the victory.

 I’ve overheard my mother (the Queen of Swords) bemoaning my arrogance and headstrong nature.
 If inciting my brand of justice is arrogance, so be it.
 I am usually always right in my estimations, I prefer the term “righteously confident” over arrogance.

 Sometimes I hear people say: “The Knight of Swords may be too young to maturely deal with the challenges and battles of his time.”
 I think youth is a handicap.
 If I were older, people would respect me more.

 I also hear people say I have a thirst for revenge and bloodlust.
 ‘Tis true, I relish the heat of conflict.
 But my edges soften when I am coupled in romance.
 Adoration and sexual pleasure are just as satisfying as battle and debate.